 “But this does not mean that life is an endless sequence of gloom and doom, of conflict on top of conflict, signifying nothing.
 No, far from it.
 It only means that life is for the living.
 Life is for the stout of heart.
 For the coeurs de leon.” – Quintus Curtius

 Patriarch.
 Patriarchy.
 Such delicious terms that always cause a firestorm when you throw them around.
 Granted they mean as much as the word “fascist” does these days, but they are still great words to make a point with.

 I’m not a Patriarch.
-I don’t think anything even remotely like it is possible in the World anymore.
+I don’t think anything even remotely like it is possible in the World anymore – even despite it’s original failings.
 That said the word brings about some worthy triggering, so I intend to use it as much as possible.

 Recently, my life has become like one of those sack races at a school party.
 My wife is in the sack with me – almost twice a day on average – and often we are trying to hop in different directions when it comes to our plans, ideas, and how we want to spend our time that day.
 Our marriage is yet young.
 As we seek to better communicate and understand the stubborn other, a new path in life opens.

 As the experts hum repeatedly, much of marriage is all about communication.
 Usually, you don’t start off to well in that department.
 The specific verbal and non-verbal manner of that communication is a different skill all in itself – one that is often unpolished.